« View All Posts

 There are three primary ways drivers can use the Clearinghouse:

-3. To identify a substance abuse professional (SAP).
+• To identify a substance abuse professional (SAP)

 Consent to an Information Release

-In order for trucking companies to complete a full query, you have to log into the Clearinghouse and consent to the release of your drug and alcohol screening information.
+For trucking companies to complete a full query, you, the driver, have to log into the Clearinghouse and consent to the release of your drug and alcohol screening information.

 Failure to provide consent prohibits you from working for the trucking company requesting the query.